APAF-bioinformatics/MultiScholaR/README.md

 ## Quick Start & Setup

+## For a FULL AND DETAILED guide, please visit the Data to Discovery: A Multiomics Masterclass resource here https://zenodo.org/records/15573343 for detailed instructions.

 ### 1. Required Software

 #### (4/25) R VERSION 4.4.3 CURRENTLY LATEST SUPPORTED VERSION DUE TO DEPENDENCY MIGRATION LAG to R 4.5.0